transfem-org/Documentation/content/en/docs/comparsion/misskey.md

   as NSFW
 * GDPR-style Data Subject Access Requests (users can export all data related to themselves)
-* "bubble" timeline, where admins can show notes from selected instances
+* "bubble" timeline, showing all known notes from an admin-configured list of remote instances
 * you can specify the visibility of each boost / renote

 ### Fun ones